Jking-1/ChatBot/README.md

 This is a simple ChatBot created using Ollama.

-This project allows for a continous conversation with the ChatBot, storing the chat history along the way to provide the AI with historical context.
+This project allows for a continous conversation with the ChatBot, storing the chat history along with providing the AI with historical context.